+Note that $\beta$ contains the magnification bias $s$ and evolution bias $b_e$ of the source type in question.
 Thus, we explore the impact of the biases we calculated in Sections \ref{sec:gw_biases} and \ref{sec:SNIa} on the Doppler and lensing terms.
 We plot the Doppler amplitude $A_D$ in figure \ref{fig:doppler}, comparing the results for GWs (for an ET-like experiment) on the left panel and SNIa on the right one.
-We opted to show only one model of the biases for each population (i.e. Power Law + Peak chirp mass distribution for GWs, and SNIa with fixed intrinsic luminosity) for simplicity.
+We opt to show only one model of the biases for each population (i.e. Power Law + Peak chirp mass distribution for GWs, and SNIa with fixed intrinsic luminosity) for simplicity.
 Furthermore, the difference in the Doppler correction with the other models was found to be negligible.
 Additionally, we plot in grey the Doppler term with, respectively, the biases set to zero (solid line), only magnification (dashed) and only evolution (dash-dot).
 This clearly shows that the biases dominate the amplitude of the Doppler correction and are crucial for its analysis.
 In particular, in the case of GWs from an ET-like experiment, the correction traces the evolution bias significantly, whilst for SNIa, the higher values of magnification bias impact the Doppler term and become the main contribution.